noobtronics/noobtronics_media/src/products/arduino-microcontrollers/arduino-uno.md

 ## Frequently Asked Questions <a name="FAQ"></a>

 ### Can it connect to wifi ?
-No. Arduino Uno by default does not support to any wireless communication like wifi or ble.
-You need to use modules, shields to support it.
+No. Arduino Uno by default does not support any wireless communication like WiFi or BLE.
+You need to use extra modules, shields to support it.
 ### What is difference between Arduino Uno, R2 and R3 ?
 In terms of functionality, there is no difference.
 For USB to UART conversion, R1 / R2 uses ATmega8 while R3 uses ATmega16u2.
 ### What is difference between ATmega16u2, CH340G, CP2102 based arduinos ?